ionic-team/ionic-site/content/docs/pro/devapp/index.md

 1. First, make sure your are on the same network as the app.
 Double check your wifi connection settings.
 2. Try force-quitting the DevApp and restarting it
-3. Try restarting `ionic serve` on your computer.
+3. Try restarting `ionic serve -c` on your computer.

 If those things still didn't resolve the issue, make sure you don't have any custom network settings that could cause the app to fail to discover the serve instance.